0BananaBig0/from_gcc_to_cpp/Gcc.md

    multiple CPP files may result in a single OBJ file.
 During the compilation phase, the compiler also optimizes your code.

-### 3) OBJ File / Machine Code File
+### 3) OBJ File ( Machine Code File )

 1. All OBJ files will be combined into a single file by the linker.
 The C++ linker can perform certain optimizations, although its primary role is focused on linking object files and libraries rather than optimizing code.

-### 4) Implicit Linking
+### 4) Linking ( Static Linking and Dynamic Linking )

+#### Libraries

+1. Static(`.lib` or `.a`) vs dynamic libraries(`.dll` or `.so`): Linking with static libraries is faster than dynamic libraries because the C++ linker performs optimizations during static linking.
+2. Import libraries (`xxxdll.lib` files): These files contain references to functions and symbols defined in the `xxx.dll` files, allowing linking at **compile time**, ensuring that the correct function signatures and addresses are used and allowing the linker to know where to find them at runtime.

+#### Static Linking

+##### Explanation

+1. Static linking refers to the process of combining all necessary library code into the final executable at compile time.
+This results in a standalone binary that does not rely on external libraries at runtime.

+##### Characteristics

+1. Self-contained: The executable includes all the library code it needs.
+2. No runtime dependencies: Once compiled, it doesn't require the presence of shared libraries on the target system.
+3. Larger executable size: The resulting binary is typically larger due to the inclusion of library code.
+4. No versioning issues: The code is fixed at compile time, reducing concerns about library version compatibility.

+##### How It Works:

+1. Compilation: The developer compiles the source code and links it against static library files (usually `.a` files in linux, `.lib` in windows).
+2. Linking: The linker combines the object files with the static library code, resolving all symbol references.
+3. Executable creation: The final output is a single executable file that includes all necessary code.

+#### Dynamic Linking ( Implicit Linking and Explicit Linking )

+##### Explanation

+1. Dynamic linking allows a program to link to libraries at runtime rather than at compile time.
+   This can improve modularity and reduce executable size.

+##### Characteristics

+1. Reduced executable size: Only references to shared libraries are included, keeping the executable smaller.
+2. Shared code: Multiple programs can share the same library code in memory, saving resources.
+3. Version flexibility: Libraries can be updated independently of the applications that use them, allowing for easier updates and bug fixes.
+4. Runtime dependencies: The executable requires the appropriate shared libraries to be present at runtime.

+##### Implicit Linking ( Load-time Dynamic Linking ) ( Only in Windows )

-#### Explanation
+###### Explanation

 1. Implicit linking, also known as load-time dynamic linking, is when the DLL is linked automatically by the operating system when the program starts.
 This is the most common way of linking a DLL.

-#### Characteristics
+###### Characteristics

-1. Easier, but increases load time and memory usage upfront.

-#### How It Works:

-1. You declare and use functions from the DLL in your program as if they are part of your code.
-2. At compile time, the import library (xxxdll.lib) is linked to the program.
-This .lib file provides the necessary references to the functions in the DLL.
-3. When the program starts, the operating system automatically loads the required DLL into memory before the execution begins.
+1. Automatic resolution: The operating system loads the DLLs specified in the import library when the application starts.
+2. Simplified development: Developers include the DLL's import library (`.lib` file) during compilation, simplifying the linking process.
+3. Single entry point: The operating system resolves function calls from the DLLs automatically, allowing the application to use them seamlessly.
-4. If the DLL is missing or fails to load, the program will fail to start.
+4. Version dependency: If the required version of a DLL is missing or incompatible, the application may fail to start.

+###### How It Works:

+1. Linking with import library: When compiling the application, the developer links against the DLL’s import library, which contains metadata for the linker.
+2. Loading the DLL: Upon execution, the Windows loader reads the executable's headers to identify the required DLLs and loads them into memory.
+3. Resolving symbols: The loader resolves function calls to the appropriate addresses in the loaded DLLs.
+4. Execution: Control is then passed to the application's entry point, allowing it to call functions from the linked DLLs.

-### 5) Explicit Linking
+##### Explicit Linking ( Run-time Dynamic Linking )

-#### Explanation
+###### Explanation

-1. Explicit linking, also known as run-time dynamic linking, gives the programmer more control.
-In this method, the DLL is loaded manually by the program at runtime using functions like LoadLibrary() and GetProcAddress().
-This allows you to decide when and if a DLL is loaded.
+1. Explicit linking, also known as run-time dynamic linking, gives the programmer more control, allowing applications to dynamically load shared libraries and access their functions during execution, rather than linking them at compile time.

-#### Characteristics
+###### Characteristics

+1. Dynamic Control: Developers can load libraries based on runtime conditions, providing flexibility.
-1. More complex, but only loads when needed, can optimize performance
+2. Lazy Loading: Libraries can be loaded only when needed, which can improve startup performance.
+3. Error Handling: Applications can handle scenarios where a library fails to load or is not found.

-#### How It Works
+###### How It Works in Windows

-1. The program uses the Windows API functions to manually load the DLL and retrieve pointers to its functions.
+1. Load the DLL: Use `LoadLibrary("library.dll")` to load the desired DLL into the process's address space.
-2. The DLL is loaded at any point during program execution (usually when you actually need it).
-3. If the DLL cannot be loaded, you can handle the error gracefully.
-4. You do not link the .lib file during compilation because you are loading the DLL dynamically.
+2. Get Function Pointers: Use `GetProcAddress(handle, "function_name")` to obtain pointers to the functions within the loaded DLL.
+3. Use the Functions: Call the functions using the retrieved pointers.
+4. Unload the DLL: Optionally, use `FreeLibrary(handle)` to unload the DLL when it’s no longer needed.

+###### How It Works in Linux

+1. Load the Library: Use `dlopen("library.so", RTLD_LAZY)` to load the desired shared library into the process's address space.
+2. Get Function Pointers: Use `dlsym(handle, "function_name")` to obtain pointers to the functions within the loaded library.
+3. Use the Functions: Call the functions using the retrieved pointers.
+4. Unload the Library: Optionally, use `dlclose(handle)` to unload the library when it’s no longer needed.

 ## The difference between `gcc` and `g++`